How to spot paramyxovirus infection in pigeons, what to do if you suspect it and measures to prevent its spread.

 The disease is currently present in Great Britain.

-Pigeon paramyxovirus infection is a notifiable disease.
-That means if you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+Pigeon paramyxovirus infection is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot pigeon paramyxovirus infection

 Signs of paramyxovirus infection in pigeons may include:

 - nervous sings, including trembling wings and heads, and twisting of the neck

 - partial paralysis of wings and legs (birds may fall over on landing and be unable to feed)